It’s hard to imagine a life without Wi-Fi and all the benefits it brings, but who invented it?

 What is Wi-Fi?

 Wi-Fi is a wireless networking technology that allows wireless devices such as laptops and mobile phones to access the internet.
+It’s also known as WLAN which is short for wireless local area network.

 Most people use a small wireless router to connect to the internet.